ryanechternacht/techolympics-alexa/README.md

 # techolympics-alexa

-Hello, welcome to a demo app showing how you can build apps on Amazon's Alexa platform and deploy them to a real Amazon Alexa (or test them out online).
+Welcome to a demo app showing how you can build apps on Amazon's Alexa platform and deploy them to a real Amazon Alexa (or test them out online).

 ## Instructios